ilaborie/async-graphql/docs/en/src/cache_control.md

 You can use `max_age` parameters to control the age of the cache (in seconds), and you can also use `public` and `private` to control the scope of the cache.
 When you do not specify it, the scope will default to `public`.

-lWhen querying multiple resolvers, the results of all cache control parameters will be combined and the `max_age` minimum value will be taken.
+When querying multiple resolvers, the results of all cache control parameters will be combined and the `max_age` minimum value will be taken.
 If the scope of any object or field is `private`, the result will be `private`.

 We can use `QueryResponse` to get a merged cache control result from a query result, and call `CacheControl::value` to get the corresponding HTTP header.